iagoleal/iagoleal.github.io/content/posts/automata-divisibility.md

 - $i > q$: Those terms are all divisible by $a^d$ because
 $$ci \ge c(q+1) = cq + c > cq + r = d.$$
-And can, thus, be _ignored_ without remorse.
+And can thus be _ignored_ without remorse.

 - $i < q$: Notice that $a^{cq + r} \divides n \implies n = \alpha \cdot b^q$.
 Since the last $q$ digits of $n$ never sum up to a whole $b^q$ factor,